v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 `OrdinaryGet` passes the original `Receiver` throughout the recursion, unchanged (step 3c of `OrdinaryGet`).
 Let's find out where the `Receiver` is originally coming from!

 Searching for places where `[[Get]]` is called we find an abstract operation `GetValue` which operates on References.
-Reference is a specification type, consisting of a base value (in this case, an Object), the reference name (in this case, a String), and a strict mode flag (bool).
+Reference is a specification type, consisting of a base value, the reference name and a strict reference flag.
+In the case of `o2.foo`, the base value is the object`o2`, the reference name is the String `"foo"` and the strict reference flag is `false`, since the example code is sloppy.

 ### Side track: References

-Side track: A Reference is not a Record, even though it sounds like it could be &mdash; it contains three fixed named values.
+Side track: A Reference is not a Record, even though it sounds like it could be.
+It contains three components, which could equally well be expressed as three fixed named values.
 Here the spec takes a different approach, and defines References as a higher-level data type.
 This is because of historical reasons.

 ### Back to `GetValue`